 This course provides the opportunity for the learner to develop the knowledge, skills, process, and understanding of basic line and angle construction along with flat pattern development for radial line, parallel line, and triangulation.
 Students will also be able to design a project and use basic layout procedures.
 Lab, Lecture.
-Credits: 2.
-Prerequisite(s): 1044217200 Safety in Manufacturing (C or better).
+Credits: 1.Prerequisite: 1044217200 Safety in Manufacturing (B or better).